krzyzan/puppetlabs-lvm/README.md

   * Use fully qualified names for logical_volume

+  * Implement 'instances' method for all LVM resources

 2012-08-14 : rcoleman

   * Version 0.1.1 : More style-guide compliant, fixed a closing } bug and updated README